 Discussion

 We show that repeated imitation of an originally imitative vocalization works to integrate it into the ambient language.
 Consequently, it becomes more abstract in its resemblance to its initial source sound, but maintains some resemblance to the more abstract category of sounds.
 The vocalizations become more learnable as linguistic labels for categories.

-Repeated drawings from memory (without delay) result in drawings that become more conventional, moving towards cultural attractors such as letters (Tamariz and Kirby 2014).
-Also Bartlett.
+Need to summarize the specific findings?

+One result that did not fit squarely with imitations becoming more word-like is that with transcriptions, there was no difference over generations between question types.

 completing the transition from nonverbal imitation to a fully lexicalized word form and demonstrating the impact of this transition on communication

+Our study focused on the formation of onomatopoeia -- sound-imitative words – but studies suggest that many words outside of the domain of sound have an imitative or iconic element.
+For example, many languages of the world have large inventories of ideophones.
+In addition to iconic words for sounds, many languages have a semantically broader system of ideophones.
+These words comprise a distinctively iconic, grammatical class of words that are used to express a variety of sensory-rich meanings (Dingemanse, 2012; Voeltz & Kilian-Hatz, 2001).
+(Dingemanse, Schuerman, and Reinisch 2016) found that naïve listeners were better than chance at guessing the meanings of ideophones (sampled from five different languages) from five different semantic categories: color/visual, motion, shape, sound, and texture, but sound words were guessed more accurately than the rest.

+Experiments suggest that iconic vocalizations for non-sound concepts can also become more word-like over repeated use (Perlman, Dale, and Lupyan 2015).

 More broadly, imitative words are hypothesized to play an important role in the evolution of language (Brown, Black, and Horowitz 1955; Imai and Kita 2014; Perlman, Dale, and Lupyan 2015).

 References

+Blackwell, Natalia L., Perlman, Marcus, and Fox Tree, Jean E. 2015.
+Quotation as a multimodal construction.
+Journal of Pragmatics, 81, 1-7.

 Brown, R W, A H Black, and A E Horowitz.
 1955.
 “Phonetic symbolism in natural languages.”
 Journal of Abnormal Psychology 50 (3): 388–93. http://eutils.ncbi.nlm.nih.gov/entrez/eutils/elink.fcgi?dbfrom=pubmed&id=14381156&retmode=ref&cmd=prlinks.

+Clark, Herbert H. and Gerrig, Richard J. 1990.
+Quotations as demonstrations.
+Language, 66, 764-805.

 Dingemanse, Mark.
 2012.
 “Advances in the Cross-Linguistic Study of Ideophones.”
 Language and Linguistics Compass 6 (10): 654–72. doi:10.1002/lnc3.361.

 Dingemanse, Mark, and Kimi Akita.
 2016.
 “An inverse relation between expressiveness and grammatical integration: On the morphosyntactic typology of ideophones, with special reference to Japanese.”
 Journal of Linguistics, October.
 University of Wisconsin-Madison Libraries, 1–32. doi:10.1017/S002222671600030X.